 Deciding if content is malicious has a statistical aspect to it.
 There are many obvious cases of phishing, but also many grey examples.
 As such, the default security in Microsoft (EOP) must prefer the risk of missing an attack — a false negative — over blocking a legitimate message or file — a false positive.
 This hedging approach is necessary to reliably secure the masses, but means that the threat protection can not be fully tailored to each organization using Office 365.

-At the same time, Microsoft Office 365 is both a security provider and the target of advanced cyber attacks.
+Microsoft Office 365 is both a security provider and the target of advanced cyber attacks.
 This complicated identity informs why ATP has certain weaknesses that require supplemental security.

 To leverage ATP, it’s important to know about three strengths of its threat intelligence when compared to the market — specifically in the anti-phishing space.